Elizabeth Menzies, PhD 1954

 Elizabeth Alexandra Menzies, MA 1949, PhD 1954

-She worked during 1952-53 as temporary lecturer in the Department of History, at University College, Dundee (then still part of the University of St Andrews), and the University Calendars reveal that she was still in that ‘temporary’ position in 1955-56.
+During 1952-53, she worked as temporary lecturer in the Department of History, at University College, Dundee; and the University Calendars reveal that she was still in that ‘temporary’ position in 1955-56.

 We do not (yet) know what she did later in life.